matthew3142/anaplan-api/README.md

 ### Xero prerequisites
 1. Developer account with the right permissions
 2. App set up from [here](https://developer.xero.com/app/manage)
-3. Correct redirect URI in your app's configuration (this is the ngrok domain with `/callback` at the end
+3. Correct redirect URI in your app's configuration (this is the ngrok domain plus `/callback` at the end)
 4. No more than 2 uncertified apps connected at once

 ### Anaplan prerequisites